My Favorite Beanies

 Plush Slouchy Beanie - This beanie seems overpriced but is 100% worth it.
 This is the softest beanie with the perfect amount of slouch and it keeps you warm without overheating.
 This is my go-to gift for people during the holidays - not everyone is comfortable spending so much on a beanie, but once they wear it, they get it, and while there’s more important things to life than materialistic items, I love when clothing or an accessory can make someone feel special and transform their whole mood.

 Ribbed Cuff Beanie - I think everyone needs three simple cuffed beanies - one in black, a neutral one, and another that provides a fun pop of color.
-Rag and Bone makes a great wool version that keeps its shape really well, and I like Free People for their bright color selection if you’re looking for something more affordable, Carhartt has a ton of colors to pick from as well.
+Rag and Bone makes a great wool version that keeps its shape really well, and I like Free People for their bright color selection. if you’re looking for something more affordable, Carhartt has a ton of colors to pick from as well.

 best budget-friendly beanies